gobblejs/gobble-eslint/README.md

 In this example, whenever files in `src/js` change, they will be linted.

 If no eslint options are supplied with the second argument, gobble-eslint will use the nearest `.eslintrc` file instead (this is recommended).
 See the [eslint](http://eslint.org/) website for documentation on the options you can specify.

-On top of the eslint options, you can specify the following:

-* `__condition` determines whether this

 ## License